FelipeQDC/MozilaTaskList/README.md

-To acess the site use this Login and password Login:usuario
+To access the site use this Login and password Login:usuario Password:123 Login:usuario
 Password:123